 Art publications range in function from exhibition catalogue to critical reader, from zine to one-off hand-made art work.
 The aim of this project is to make an artist's book: consider the conventions of the visual book, establish a critical position, and explore creative approaches to documenting and contextualising studio work effectively in printed form.
 Prerequisite: 75 credits at 100 level from College of Creative Arts

-Contemporary Art Project C: Art and the readymade
+Contemporary Art Project F: